Izenda7Series/docs/dev/howto_dep1.rst

 Downloading Izenda Integrate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. Download a copy of izendaintegrate.js from https://github.com/Izenda7Series/Mvc5StarterKit_BE_Standalone/blob/master/Mvc5StarterKit/Scripts/izenda.integrate.js .
-Save this file as “izenda_integrate.js” into your “scripts” directory.
+Save this file as *izenda_integrate.js* into your **scripts** directory.
 2. Open file in your preferred text editor.
 3. For this tutorial, we will be using the functions DoIzendaConfig, DoRender, and izendaInit